How to Observe

 Each classroom is equipped with a private observation booth that lines the length of the classroom.
 Inside the observation booth, one-way mirrors allow observers to see the entire classroom, and headsets and microphones allow observers to hear the children, students and teachers interacting.

 If you are observing from the booth, you do not need to check in with the office.
-However, if you have questions feel free to ask the director or secretary in 31 Stanley Hall.
+However, if you have questions feel free to ask the director in 31 Stanley Hall or the administrative assistant in 67 Stanley Hall.

 - Understand that everything you see or hear is confidential.
 All information obtained for class projects, research or other scholarly purposes is confidential within legal limitations.